All Episodes

 Was his pathology enabled by the university?

-Or to ask the question differently, was Cho ever taught to respect others, to admire the good things about the country in which he lived and to discipline himself to build a positive life.
+Or to ask the question differently, was Cho ever taught to respect others, to admire the good things about the country in which he lived, and to discipline himself to build a positive life?

 And that answer is readily available on the websites of his English department at Virginia Tech.

-James Lewis writes the piece here, says, This is a wonderful world, a wonder world of PC weirdness.
+He says, this is a wonderful world, a wonder world of PC weirdness.

 They show up in a lot of faculty writing, not by all the faculty, but probably more than half.

-And then he says, just check out the websites, and he's got the links to the websites for the English department that this guy attended.
+And he's got the links to the websites for the English department that this guy attended.

-Here, here's if you go to the English department's official front page reaction to the murder a few days ago.
+If you go to the English department's official front page reaction to the murder a few days ago, this is what it says.

 We don't understand this tragedy.